kevin218/Eureka/docs/source/ecf.rst

 ''''''''
 Boolean to determine whether Stage 5 is run on all the apertures considered in Stage 4.
 If False, will just use the most recent output in the input directory.

+multwhite
+''''''''
+Boolean to determine whether to run a joint fit of multiple white light curves.
+If True, must use inputdirlist.

 rescale_err
 '''''''''''
 Boolean to determine whether the uncertainties will be rescaled to have a reduced chi-squared of 1